ChilliCream/graphql-platform/website/src/docs/hotchocolate/server/interceptors.md

 title: Interceptors
 ---

-Interceptors allow us to hook into protocol specific events.
-We can for example intercept an incoming HTTP request or a client connecting or disconnecting a WebSocket session.
+Interceptors allow us to hook into protocol-specific events.
+We can, for example, intercept an incoming HTTP request or a client connecting or disconnecting a WebSocket session.

 # IHttpRequestInterceptor